 - PC laptop provided for use during term of residency

 - Membership in the AAFP for all residents

-- Membership in the AOA and ACOFP for all osteopathic-track residents
+- Membership in the AOA and ACOFP for all residents in an osteopathic-designated position

 Our selection committee individually reviews and considers applications that meet our criteria.
 We are open to training any medical graduate from any country who is genuinely interested in family medicine.
 Over the years we have welcomed international medical graduates to Maine-Dartmouth as residents, chief residents, fellows, and faculty, and our community has only been the richer for it.
 Residents, faculty and staff gain not only a different clinical perspective from our international colleagues but are also challenged and strengthened by a continually growing diversity of beliefs, cultures, and perspectives on health and illness.
 Please feel free to be in touch with any of our residents to learn more about their individual experiences.